pallets/flask/docs/patterns/distribute.rst

   other package.
 - **installation manager**: :command:`pip` can install other libraries for you.

-If you have Python 2 (>=2.7.9) or Python 3 (>=3.4) installed from python.org,
-you will already have pip and setuptools on your system.
-Otherwise, you will need to install them yourself.

 Flask itself, and all the libraries you can find on PyPI are distributed with either setuptools or distutils.